psyguy/oldpsyguy.github.io/_posts/2019-04-03-befriending-r.md

 -    Data Visualization Cheat Sheet
 -    Apply Functions Cheat Sheet

 Now that you are beginning, I very strongly suggest mastering packages `plyr` and `dplyr` so you do not look like a troglodyte to other R users.
 The former offers a better way of writing apply functions, and the latter is the best way of handling data very intuitively and efficiently with pipe operator (`%>%`) and its functions for data manipulation.
-You can get a good understanding of `plyr` in Hadley Wickham's [paper](https://www.jstatsoft.org/index.php/jss/article/view/v040i01/v40i01.pdf) in the Journal of Statistical Software (2011) or this tutorial.
-For `dplyr`, benefit from Garrett Grolemund’s data wrangling tutorial (webinar and slides).
+You can get a good understanding of `plyr` in Hadley Wickham's [paper](https://www.jstatsoft.org/index.php/jss/article/view/v040i01/v40i01.pdf) in the Journal of Statistical Software (2011) or [this tutorial](https://seananderson.ca/2013/12/01/plyr/).
+For `dplyr`, benefit from Garrett Grolemund’s data wrangling tutorial ([webinar](https://www.rstudio.com/resources/webinars/data-wrangling-with-r-and-rstudio/) and [slides](https://github.com/rstudio/webinars/blob/master/05-Data-Wrangling-with-R-and-RStudio/wrangling-webinar.pdf)).

-Also, Google, Stack Overflow, and Stack Exchange are your allies.
+**Also**, Google, Stack Overflow, and Stack Exchange are your allies.
 In 90-95% of the cases, you can find literally the exact pieces of code you need in less than a minute or two.
-If you couldn't find a proper answer to your question (or had difficulty understanding what you have discovered), simply ask it on Cross Validated, where a kind stranger will help you quite soon.
+If you couldn't find a proper answer to your question (or had difficulty understanding what you have discovered), simply ask it on [Cross Validated](https://stats.stackexchange.com), where a kind stranger will help you quite soon.
+Interestingly, you can cite questions and answers you find Stack Overflow and Stack Exchange; they give you BibTeX citation code.

 ![image](https://user-images.githubusercontent.com/8527082/55495100-760b7680-563c-11e9-8f3d-e04e10c1c6c3.png)